• Skip to primary navigation

 Chocolate Chip Panettone Pudding sliced

-If made in advance, whisk and reheat before serving.
+Reheat the sauce: If you make the pudding in advance, just make sure to whisk and reheat the bourbon sauce before serving.
 This sauce is perfect for topping this bread pudding, and it would also work on other desserts, such as a cobbler or a pie.

 Chocolate Chip Panettone Pudding sliced